Advanced Reading Course

 - Identifying transition words and phrases to understand the relationship between ideas.

-- Identifying and interpreting figures of speech to understand the writer’s intented meaning.
+- Identifying and interpreting figures of speech to understand the writer’s intended meaning.

 Transition Words and Phrases